devitocodes/seigen/tests/tiling/launchers/README.txt

 And Y can be:

-    * populator : to populate the Firedrake cache
     * singlenode : to run the test suite on the single node Y
     * multinode : to run the test suite on a cluster of Y nodes